rbowen/presentations/mentoring/slides.md

 ![Socrates](images/David_-_The_Death_of_Socrates.jpg)

 ???
-* Didn't write anything (at least that we still have)
-* Is one of the most famous names in history
+* Is one of the most famous names in history.
+* Didn't write anything (at least that we still have).
+In fact, thought that debate, rather than writing things down, was the only valid way to do philosophy.

 ---

 ![Vincent](images/van-gogh.jpg)

 ???
-* By all accounts he was a very unpleasant man
+* By all accounts he was a very unpleasant man (Dear Theo)
 * Felt like a failure his whole life
 * Is famous only because his sister-in-law hunted down all of his work after his death and mounted an aggressive marketing campaign
+* Mentored my other favorite painter, his lifelong friend Paul Gauguin.

 ---

 ## Echecrates

 ???
-* Appears as an "aid to the plot" in Plato's *Phaedo*
+* Appears as an "aid to the plot" in Plato's *Phaedo* (He's the person to whom the story is told.)
 * I wasn't able to find anything he wrote, or any pictures
 * (And then, of course, there's the dozens of others whose names we don't even know.)

 ---

-## What did we learn
+## What did we learn?

 * Two paths to immortality:

-1) Leave extensive work
+1) Leave an extensive body of work

 2) Leave a student who is even more impressive than yourself